CSMMLab/KiT-RT/doc/physics.rst

    \partial_{t} f(v)+v \cdot \nabla_{x} f(v)=\int_{\mathcal R^3} \int_{\mathcal S^2} k\left(v, v^{\prime}\right) \left(f\left(v^{\prime}\right)f\left(v_*^{\prime}\right)-f(v)f(v_*)\right) d\Omega d v_*,

 where the left and right hand sides model particle transports and collisions correspondingly.
-The distribution function :math:`f` is the probability of finding a particle with certain location, and :math:`\{v, v_*\}` denotes the velocities of two classes of colliding particles.
+The distribution function :math:`f` is the probability of finding a particle with a certain location, and :math:`\{v, v_*\}` denotes the velocities of two classes of colliding particles.
 The collision kernel :math:`k` models the strength of collisions at different velocities.

 Different collision models can be inserted into the Boltzmann equation.

-In the KiT-RT solver, we are interested in the linear Boltzmann equation, where the particles don't interact with one another but scatter with the background material.
+In the KiT-RT solver, we are interested in the linear Boltzmann equation, where the particles don't interact with one another, only with the background material.
-Therefore, the Boltzmann can be simplified as the linear equation with respect to :math:`f`
+Therefore, the Boltzmann equation can be simplified to a linear equation with respect to :math:`f`

 .. math::